Ahuilaca/HW-Wireframe/README.md

 ![Image of signin](imgs/Snippetslogo.png)<br/>
-Snippets makes it easier to organize and save code for later use.
+Snippets makes it easy to organize and save code for later use.

 ## Overview